Real estate accounting: a guide for Canadian property businesses

 Real estate accounting differs from general business accounting in several ways:

-• Trust accounting: Managing client funds separately when handling property transactions, an area with enhanced reporting rules that the CRA continues to clarify for bare trusts and other arrangements.
+- Trust accounting.
+Managing client funds separately when handling property transactions, an area with enhanced reporting rules covered in the Canadian tax section below

 Whether you own rental properties, run a real estate agency, or manage properties for clients, specialized accounting practices help you stay compliant and make informed financial decisions.